emirtom/memora_docs/Use Cases/Simple Semantic Search.md

 ## Possible Usages of Semantic Search
 Semantic search isn’t just for product searches.
 Its applications are wide-ranging.
 For example:

-// TODO add more sentences here and explain more

 1. **Customer Support**: Semantic search can match users' questions with the most relevant help articles, even if they phrase their queries differently.
 This makes it easier for users to find solutions without needing to use specific keywords.
 2. **Medical Research**: Researchers can utilize semantic search to find studies or documents related to specific symptoms or treatments, even when the terminology varies.
 This helps connect information that might otherwise be overlooked.